-To take account of differences in ethnicity I run three different regressions in which I consider the competition-effect on happiness for the three different ethnic groups mentioned above.
+To take differences in ethnicity in consideration three different regressions are run where the competition-effect on happiness for the three different ethnic groups mentioned above is analyzed.

-Since the results of this type of regressions are difficult to evaluate, I analyze the marginal effects of competition on the probability of being very happy (value = 1), which also will help in the evaluation of nonlinearities.
+Since the results of this type of regressions are difficult to evaluate, marginal effects of competition on the probability of being very happy (value = 1) are computed, which also will help in the evaluation of nonlinearities.

-Control variables include self-reported income, social class, educational level, gender, age and country fixed effects for each of the samples as outlined in the preceding section and described in Table 6a.
+Control variables include self-reported income, social class, educational level, gender, age and country fixed effects for each of the samples as outlined in the preceding section and described in Table 7.